DexulDev/Cuidado-Suyai/README.md

 ---

-**Cuidado-Suyai** is a search engine developed with Laravel 12, focused on querying existing data about food and exercises stored in a structured database.
-It was created as a personal and functional gift for my partner's school project, blending technology, health, and love 💙
+**Cuidado-Suyai** is a search engine built with Laravel 12, designed to query data about food and exercises stored in a structured database.
+It was created as a personal, functional, and heartfelt gift for someone very special in my life, blending technology, health, and genuine care. 💙

 ---

 ## 🧩 Features
 - Search for food recipes by category (breakfast, lunch, dinner, snacks, desserts).
 - Search for exercises by muscle group (legs, arms, chest, back, abs).
-- Lightweight and fast UI.
+- Lightweight and fast interface.
 - Preloaded data to avoid external dependencies.

 ---

 ## 🛠️ Technologies
 - Laravel 12
 - Vue 3
 - MySQL
 - Blade
 - Bootstrap 5

 ---

 ## 🚀 Installation
 1. Clone this repository.
 2. Run `composer install`.
-3. Copy the `.env.example` file to `.env` and configure your environment variables.
+3. Copy `.env.example` to `.env` and configure your environment variables.
-4. Run the migrations with `php artisan migrate`.
+4. Run migrations with `php artisan migrate`.
-5. Seed the database with example data using `php artisan db:seed --class=ExerciseSeeder` and `php artisan db:seed --class=FoodSeeder`.
+5. Seed example data using `php artisan db:seed --class=ExerciseSeeder` and `php artisan db:seed --class=FoodSeeder`.
 6. Start the server with `php artisan serve`.
-   If you want to access it locally on your network, first run `ipconfig` to get your IPv4 address, then run the server with:
+   To access it on your local network, first run `ipconfig` to get your IPv4 address, then run:
    `php artisan serve --host=YourIPv4Address --port=8000`
-   (The port must always be 8000.
-Replace `YourIPv4Address` with the actual numbers shown in `ipconfig`.)
+   (The port must always be 8000; replace `YourIPv4Address` with the actual address from `ipconfig`).

 7. Start the frontend development server with `npm run dev`.
-   If you want to expose it to others on your local network, make sure to uncomment the corresponding lines in the `vite.config.js` file.
+   To expose it on your local network, make sure to uncomment the necessary lines in `vite.config.js`.

 ---

-### 💌 Dedicated to
+### 💌 For you, with all my affection
-A gift of code and affection, made for my boyfriend.
+This project is more than code; it’s a piece of me I’m giving you.
+Programming for someone special is sharing my world, my passions, and also my care for you.
+I always wanted this tool to accompany you on your journey, with the same dedication I put into building it.

-Programming for you is also sharing what I love to do 💙
+---